 Date Description Location 1.
-03/02- 07/1976 Ice Storm with accompanying high winds and tornadoes struck Jackson and 28 other counties in Central Lower Michigan.
-The storm, considered to be one of the worst to hit the state, caused over \$56 million in damage and widespread power outages.
+03/02- Ice Storm with accompanying high winds and tornadoes struck Jackson and 28 other counties in Central Lower Michigan.
+07/1976 The storm, considered to be one of the worst to hit the state, caused over \$56 million in damage and widespread power outages.
 A Presidential Major Disaster was granted.
 2. 01/01/1985 Ice Storm affecting Jackson and 12 other counties in Southern Lower Michigan.
 Up to 1 inch of freezing rain downed tree limbs, trees, and power lines, blocked roads, and caused widespread power outages.
 More than 430 thousand electric customers were without power for up to 10 days.
 An estimated \$50 million in public and private damages, 3 deaths, and 8 injuries are attributed to this event.
 A Governor's Disaster Declaration was issued.
 3. 01/27/1994 Heavy Snow/Freezing Rain. \$5,000,000 property damage statewide.
-Over the southern third of Lower Michigan, snow mixed with, then changed to, sleet and freezing rain.
+Over the southern third of Lower Michigan, snow Unspecified location mixed with, then changed to, sleet and freezing rain.
 By late afternoon on the 27th, most of Lower Michigan had freezing rain or sleet.
 The freezing rain changed to rain by mid afternoon and continued, heavy at times after 7 pm.
 Overnight on the 27th and into the morning hours of the 28th, occasional rain continued.
-During the rest of the 28th, the area of freezing rain changed to snow.
+During the rest of the 28th, the area of freez- ing rain changed to snow.
 The snow, heavy at times, continued until around 2300 EST on the 28th.
 Light snow continued until mid afternoon on the 29th, but little additional accumulations occurred.
 During the freezing rain, around a quarter inch of ice had accumulated over the southern third of lower Michigan.
 This resulted in numerous outages.
-Detroit Edison reported 50,000 people affected by power outages.
+Detroit Edi- son reported 50,000 people affected by power outages.
 Consumers Power County reported 2,000 customers without power.
-Most of the power loss problems were over the southeastern part of Michigan even though this was not the area of heaviest ice accumulation or of the strongest winds.
-Most of the power loss occurred on Thursday, January 27th, during the ice accumulation phase of the storm.
+Most of the power loss problems were over the southeastern part of Michigan even though this was not the area or neaviest ice accumulation or of the strongest winds.
+Most of the power loss occurred on Thursday, January 27th, dur- the reader the accumulation phase of the storm.
 More than 150 schools canceled classes across the state.
-Across Michigan, there were numerous reports of cars skidding off the road and minor fender-bender type accidents.
-Also added as snow-storm.
-Unspecified location 4.
-02/27/1995 0100: Ice Storm.
-Freezing rain developed late on the 26th, then continued through the morning hours on the 27th.
-Several hours of sleet preceded the freezing rain in many places.
-Ice accumulations of one-quarter inch were common by late morning on the 27th.
+Across Michigan, storm 02/27/1005 0100: Ico Storm Fragzing rain developed late on the 26th then continued through the merning hours on the 27th Sev Unspecified location 4.
+02/2//1995 eral hours of sleet preceded the freezing rain in many places.
+Ice accumulations of one-quarter inch were common by Unspecified location late morning on the 27th.
 Numerous traffic accidents were reported, and most schools were closed.
 Despite the heavy icing, only widely scattered power outages occurred, since the storm was accompanied by very little wind.
-Unspecified location 5.
-03/06/1995 0000: Ice Storm.
-Freezing rain and sleet occurred during the early morning on the 6th, but the heaviest accumulation of ice occurred early on the 7th, when many areas reported accumulations of one-quarter inch.
+5. 03/06/1995 0000: Ice Storm.
+Freezing rain and sleet occurred during the early morning on the 6th, but the heaviest accumulation of Unspecified location 0.
+00,00,2000 ice occurred early on the 7th, when many areas reported accumulations of one-guarter inch.
 Most schools were closed for at least one day, and many schools were closed on both the 6th and the 7th.
 A brief thaw occurred across the far south during the afternoon on the 7th, followed by a sharp temperature drop and a light accumulation of snow, making roads extremely hazardous once again during the evening on the 7th.
 Scattered power outages occurred, but the outages were not as widespread as what might have occurred had the storm been accompanied by strong winds.
 Many traffic accidents were reported.
-Unspecified location